Here are the best fireworks displays in the area

-Where the best fireworks displays are in the Chichester, Fishbourne, Bognor Regis, Midhurst, Milland, Heyshott and Petworth areas
+Where the best fireworks displays are in the Chichester, Fishbourne, Bognor Regis, Midhurst, Milland, Heyshott, Walberton, Madehurst and Petworth areas

 Fireworks displays will be back with a bang this year - and here are some of the best in the area.